-Screen printing is thought to have originated in China< around 500 BCE.
+Screen printing is thought to have originated in China around 500 BCE.
 Back then the process would have been done with wood frames, horse-hair brushes, and thin wood stencils.
 Hundreds of years later, the French invented the silkscreen method still in use today.
 Most t-shirt printing involves synthetic materials, but in art forms silk is often the fabric of choice.
 The technique back then, like today, involved scraping or pushing ink through a porous material, only in the desired area or design.
 So another material, mostly likely wood, back then, had a cutout of the desired design (inverted), covering the silk screen.
 Think of it as “stopping” the ink you don’t want, while ink goes through where you do want.
-Some of the advantages of screen printing since the earliest days are still true–you can make a permanent mark, repeatedly recreating the same design, and getting very crisp, perfect edges.
+Some of the advantages of screen printing t-shirts near me since the earliest days are still true–you can make a permanent mark, repeatedly recreating the same design, and getting very crisp, perfect edges.
 Since photography, printers, and other modern technologies didn’t exist back then, as a means for reproducing imagery, screen printing revolutionized the ability to make multiple prints.
 One of the challenges of screen printing has also been around since the beginning–multiple colors.
 A separate stencil had to be made for each color, realigned perfectly, and then pushed through the screen only to be repeated again for each subsequent color.
 Today, printmakers still use a separate stencil and screen combo for each color, but digital technology makes lining up colors seamless.

 T-SHIRTS, PROTESTS, AND PRETTY PICTURES

 T-shirts became fashionable in the 1950s thanks to actors like Marlon Brando and James Dean.